 - If any changes are recommended, you will receive documentation and we will request for your approval, prior to acquiring a permit.

-- Engineering and design may take 3 to 4 weeks during the busier months of the year.
+- Engineering and design may take 2 to 3 weeks during the busier months of the year.*

-- Permits typically take up to two weeks during the busier months of the year.
+- Permits may take 2-6 weeks during the busier months of the year.

-As of April 2022, the whole process (from signing to PTO) is expected to be 10-12 weeks.
-Home storage typically adds 30 days.
+As of January 2023, the whole process (from signing to PTO) is expected to be 12-14 weeks.
 Our goal is always to under-promise and over-deliver.